claymfischer/ontogeny/README.md

 source $ONTOGENY_INSTALL_PATH/lib/ontogeny_toolkit.sh
 ```

+**make**

-Soon, users will be able to simply `make install` from the repository directory to copy executables to where they need to be.
+Next, users will be able to simply `make install` from the repository directory to copy executables to where they need to be.